eyeamkd/Typescript-Educative.io/Module-2/lesson10.md

 interface userObjectWithoutPassword = Omit< User, "passwordHash" | "password" >
 ```
 ### Record Mapped Type
-Record is just another name for "accumulation", i.e formation of a new type just by accumulation of other types.
-Something like union
+Record is just another name for "accumulation", i.e formation of a new type just by accumulation of other **single** type.
+Something that builds or enforces an input into a type

+*Record cannot be used for multiple types*

 **Example**:
 interface basicUserInfo = Record<"name" |"age"|"gender", string>